sarveshtiku/Trading-GT/README.md

 ## Get in Touch

-Interested in producing disciplined, sector-level commentaries?
-We’re happy to share templates, workflows, or feedback.
+If you’re interested in writing sector-based commentaries, reach out for templates or feedback.

-- stiku6@gatech.edu
+- stiku6@gatech.edu ( Sarvesh Tiku, Head of Market Insights )
 - tradingclubgt@gmail.com

 ---